-Translate English Video to Russian Fast | AI Dubbing | HeyGen
+Translate English video to Russian fast | AI dubbing | HeyGen

 Pronunciation control for Russian voiceovers

-This is what professional video localization looks like.
-Your message remains the same, but delivery feels tailored to Russian-speaking viewers.
+This is what professional video localisation looks like.
+Your message stays the same, but the delivery feels tailored to Russian-speaking viewers.

 Speech-to-text transcription converts spoken English into a transcript